-July 25, 2017 Florida received final state JAG appropriation from U.S. Department of Justice.
-August 25, 2017 FDLE Office of Criminal Justice Grants (OCJG) submitted the State of Florida application for FY17 Byrne JAG funding.
-August 28, 2017 OCJG released JAGC local allocations with instructions for the Certificate of Participation and County Coordinator designation process and the 51% process on the department's website; Notification emails sent to chief officials.
-August 28, 2018 Florida accepted the state's FY17 federal JAG award.
-September 28, 2018 OCJG's revised deadline for BOCCs to respond to OCJG with Certification of Participation and designation of County Coordinator.
+July 20, 2018 Florida received notice of final state JAG appropriation from U.S. Department of Justice.
+August 22, 2018 FDLE Office of Criminal Justice Grants (OCJG) submitted the State of Florida application for FY1 Byrne JAG funding.
+November 1, 2018 Florida accepted the state's FY18 federal JAG award.
+April 15, 2019 OCJG released JAGC subgrant solicitation on the department's website; Notification emails sent to chief officials.
+July 31, 2019 Deadline for BOCCs to respond to OCJG with Certification of Participation and designation of County Coordinator.
 Ongoing Upon receipt of BOCC COP and County Coordinator designation; OCJG provides County Coordinator with application information and SIMON announcement code to distribute to all application managers in their respective counties.
-October 5, 2018 OCJG's revised deadline for County Coordinators to submit required 51% letters to OCJG advising of applications that will be submitted from agencies within their respective counties.
-October 24, 2018 Deadline to submit applications in FDLE's electronic grants management system (SIMON).
-October 31, 2018 Deadline for hard copies of applications with original signatures and any additional certifications/forms to be received by OCJG.
+August 30, 2019 Deadline for County Coordinators to submit required 51% letters to OCJG advising of applications that will be submitted from agencies within their respective counties.
+August 30, 2019 Deadline to submit applications in FDLE's electronic grants management system (SIMON).